ABOUT THE AUTHORS

 Ananya Ghoshal, PhD

 Assistant Professor of English at the Indian Institute of Technology Indore, India.
-Ananya Ghoshal is Academic Fellow at the Forum on Contemporary Theory & Balvant Parekh Centre for General Semantics and Other Human Sciences in Baroda, India.
+Ananya Ghoshal is an Assistant Professor of English at the Indian Institute of Technology Indore, India.
 She received her doctorate from the Department of English Literature at the English and Foreign Languages University (formerly CIEFL), Hyderabad, India, on the Influence of Music in Postcolonial Literature (2016).
 Her pre-doctoral research was conducted in the Department of English at the University of California, Berkeley, on a Fulbright-Nehru Fellowship.
 Her major areas of interest include word and music studies, digital humanities, film studies and visual culture, children’s literature, human-plant ethics and disability studies.
 She has presented her work at various universities in India and abroad and has published several journal articles and book chapters.
 Ghoshal is a classically trained singer and Kathak dancer, whose work intersects with graphics, creative writing, photography, and filmmaking in relation to the discourses of emerging media technologies.
 Before coming to IIT Indore, she was an Academic Fellow at the Forum on Contemporary Theory, Baroda, India.

 Ignatius Gutsa, PhD